Diana’s Campaign to Take Control of Genco

 Well below Genco’s net asset value (NAV) during a period of rising asset values across the industry

-- Diana’s March 2026 Proposal has always been below the underlying value of our assets.
-Genco’s mean sell-side analyst NAV estimate was $25.00 at the time Genco’s Board evaluated it.
-Current mean sell-side NAV estimate is $26.54 and the current median analyst estimate is $26.80.
+• Diana’s revised Offer is below the underlying value of our assets.
+Current mean sell-side NAV estimate is $26.60 and the current median analyst estimate is $27.10.
 We are in a period of rising asset values across the industry, and sell-side analysts continue to raise their estimates of Genco’s NAV.

 Contemplates a “fire sale” of Genco vessels